mantidproject/mantid/docs/source/release/v6.10.0/framework.rst

 New features
 ############
 - Algorithm :ref:`algm-SaveASCII` now supports 1D :ref:`MDHistoWorkspace`.
-- Algorithm :ref:`algm-CompressEvents` is now able to combine events together in logarithmic increasing size groups.
+- Algorithm :ref:`algm-CompressEvents` is now able to combine events together in logarithmically increasing size groups.
-- Algorithm `PolarizationCorrectionWildes` now accepts input workspace order.
+- Algorithm :ref:`algm-PolarizationCorrectionWildes` now accepts input workspace order.
 - Algorithms :ref:`algm-Abins` and :ref:`algm-Abins2D` can now import phonopy .yaml data.
   The force constants are stored in a file named ``FORCE_CONSTANTS`` or ``force_constants.hdf5`` in the same directory as the YAML file.